Skarkii/emacs/README.md

 * magit : Allows for quick and easy git management.
 * smex : IDE for M-x interface.

   Now copy the .emacs file from this repo to ~/.emacs and restart emacs.
-Emacs should now be fully configured.
+Press "y" two times and now Emacs shouldbe fully configured.